 Top Of The Agenda

-Reorganizing around the digital experience is at the top of the agenda for companies across industries today.
-“Better customer experience underpins everything today, and that’s code for better, more seamless digital experiences,” said Norm Yustin, executive director with Russell Reynolds Associates.
+Reorganising around the digital experience is at the top of the agenda for companies across industries today.
+“Better customer experience underpins everything today and that’s code for better, more seamless digital experiences,” said Norm Yustin, executive director with Russell Reynolds Associates.
 “It’s a significantly high priority today—all the way up to the board level.”

-In the recent past, such digital transformation occurred in pockets of the marketing organization.
+In the recent past, such digital transformation occurred in pockets of the marketing organisation.
 “Many times it was bottom-up, with some cool, young Millennial people doing skunkworks projects that might bubble up,” Yustin said.
-“Now it’s top-down, which has a significant impact on how quickly marketing organizations need to adapt organizationally and culturally in order to put the customer at the center of everything.”
+“Now it’s top-down, which has a significant impact on how quickly marketing organisations need to adapt organizationally and culturally in order to put the customer at the centre of everything.”

-The key to this marketing-led makeover isn’t jumping into tactics or technology, but investing in the necessary strategic, cultural, and organizational shifts required to drive the transformation.
-“When creating a ‘digital-first’ marketing organization, it’s important to remember that it isn’t about implementing a particular technology or a single process,” said Melissa Puls, CMO of billion-dollar software maker Progress.
+The key to this marketing-led makeover isn’t jumping into tactics or technology, but investing in the necessary strategic, cultural and organisational shifts required to drive the transformation.
+“When creating a ‘digital-first’ marketing organisation, it’s important to remember that it isn’t about implementing a particular technology or a single process,” said Melissa Puls, CMO of billion-dollar software maker Progress.
 “It’s about ensuring internal alignment and adopting a holistic approach that works.”

 CMO.com talked to marketing leaders about their best practices for restructuring to deliver a winning digital experience.